 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+N/A practices include sound management structures, employee relations, remuneration of staff and tax compliance.

 What is the policy to assess good governance practices of the investee companies?